Market Fluctuations (Lesson 3)

 Market Fluctuations

-This just illustrates the strong loyalty consumers and shareholders have with Coke.
+This just illustrates the strong loyalty consumers and shareholders have to Coke.
 Coke is not an ideal candidate for value investors only because it is difficult to find market price declines with deep discounts that value investors seek.

 Now, let’s do the same thing with another DOW Jones company – Caterpillar.

 The second most lucrative export of the United States is heavy equipment.
-Caterpillar has sales in the range of $35 Billion to $65 Billion per year over the last ten years.
+Caterpillar has sales in the range of $35 billion to $65 billion per year over the last ten years.
 Since sales fluctuate greatly, so does the stock price.
 Take a look at Caterpillar’s stock price over the last ten years.

 After careful evaluation and analysis, let’s assume the value investor wants a minimum 14% decline in the share price before purchasing.
 In this case, there are six occurrences over the last ten years (highlighted in orange).

-Caterpillar does have more frequent significant (>3%) fluctuations than Coke and these are driven by both political and interest rate factors.
+Caterpillar does have more frequent significant (>3%) fluctuations than Coke, and these are driven by both political and interest rate factors.
 However, Caterpillar is still not an ideal value investor stock because of how long it takes to recover.
 It does recover, but this extended time frame just reduces the effective annual return on the investment.
-But the point here is that market fluctuations do occur and this is what value investors seek.
+But the point here is that market fluctuations do occur, and this is what value investors seek.

 Prior Peak Date $ Amount 12% Discount Date Buy Amount Sell Date $Gain Effective Return Annualized Return